aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/ProgressErrorsWarnings-_Debugger_break_on_execution_error.rst

-This option determines whether AIMMS will invoke the debugger :ref:`debugger <sec:debug.debug>` upon an execution error.
+This option determines whether AIMMS will invoke the :ref:`debugger <sec:debug.debug>` upon an execution error.

 *	Off
 *	On